markdumay/hugo-theme-vanity/README.md

 As mentioned in the previous section, setting `redirect` to `false` in the `config.toml` allows you to inspect the generated code for each package.

 ### Publishing and Installing a Module
 > If you have setup a new DNS entry, please allow for some time to propagate all the changes.
 DNS changes can take up to 24 hours to be fully resolved.
-Tools like [DNS Checker][dns_checker_url] can elp you verify the propagation status.
+Tools like [DNS Checker][dns_checker_url] can help you verify the propagation status.

 In order for the Go tools to use your vanity URL you should deploy your generated site to production first.
 Be sure `redirect` is set to `true` in the `config.toml`.
 Once your vanity site has been deployed to production, you can verify the status of a package by invoking `curl` from the command line.